connectomicslab/connectomemapper3/documentation/download.rst

 	THE FOOD AND DRUG ADMINISTRATION OR EQUIVALENT AUTHORITY, AND IS FOR NON-CLINICAL, IRB-APPROVED RESEARCH USE ONLY.
-IN NO EVENT SHALL DATA OR IMAGES GENERATED THROUGH THE USE OF THE SOFTWARE BE USED IN THE PROVISION OR PATIENT CARE.
+IN NO EVENT SHALL DATA OR IMAGES GENERATED THROUGH THE USE OF THE SOFTWARE BE USED IN THE PROVISION OF PATIENT CARE.

-.. note:: Please `REGISTER <http://www.cmtk.org/users/register>`_  before you start to use Connectome Mapper or the Connectome Mapping Toolkit.
-This will help us improving the software.

 .. raw:: html

+   <a href="https://github.com/LTS5/cmp/tarball/release-2.1.0" onclick="_gaq.push(['_trackEvent', 'release-2.1.0', 'download']);">I agree on the terms and conditions of the connectome mapper license and want to download the source code, current release 2.1.0</a><br/><br/>
-   <a href="https://github.com/LTS5/cmp/tarball/release-1.2.0" onclick="_gaq.push(['_trackEvent', 'release-1.1.0', 'download']);">I agree on the terms and conditions of the connectome mapper license and want to download the source code, current release 1.2.0</a><br/><br/>
+   <a href="https://github.com/LTS5/cmp/tarball/release-1.2.0" onclick="_gaq.push(['_trackEvent', 'release-1.1.0', 'download']);">I agree on the terms and conditions of the connectome mapper license and want to download the source code, previous release 1.2.0</a><br/><br/>
    <a href="https://github.com/LTS5/cmp/tarball/release-1.1.0" onclick="_gaq.push(['_trackEvent', 'release-1.1.0', 'download']);">I agree on the terms and conditions of the connectome mapper license and want to download the source code, previous release 1.1.0</a>